 Verdict: SEE IT

-We missed Covent Garden, but I would recommend seeing the Covent Garden Christmas lights if possible.
+We missed Covent Garden at Christmas, but I would recommend seeing the Covent Garden Christmas lights if possible.
 We did not have time to see it on our one night in December, and the Christmas decorations disappeared before we returned in early January.

 The Christmas decorations in the Covent Garden piazza every year look spectacular though.
 The festive makeover includes 40 mistletoe chandeliers and 700 sparkling berries in addition to the iconic Christmas tree that stands 55 feet tall.
-Over 115,000 lights were used this year for the display.
+Over 115,000 lights were used this year for the display with over 30,000 LEDs on the tree alone.

 Covent Garden is good for pictures almost any time of the day or night – the display is turned on from 7 a.m. until 11 p.m.
 Not all of the holiday decorations involve lights, so some make the perfect backdrop for daytime photos as well.

 If you have a chance to stop by, definitely take the time to see what they create this year.
 Don’t miss out on nearby Seven Dials while you are there.

 Start: December 7, 2023